DanielZambelli/campaign-scheduler/README.md

 * `order`, array of array of string, optional- e.g. [['id','ASC'], ['createdAt','DESC']]

 #### `destroy(campaignId, confirm=false)`
-Destroys campaign and all associated schedule and action track and histroy.
-There is no going back from this.
+Destroys the campaign with its associated schedule and actions.
+There is no going back after this.
+* `campaignId`, string, optional- e.g. "myCampaign1"
+* `confirm`, boolean, optional, defaults: false- set to true to confirm the deletion

 #### `close()`
-Stops the worker and close the database connection.
+Stops the worker and closes the database connection.

 ## Road map
 * BUG: its 23:32 and schduling using interval: { offset: '0days', time: '09:00-17:00' } sets expected to today at 11:00 which is in the past and so its triggered immidetly, it should probably add one day here